nickjj/orats/README.md

 such that your database is on a separate server than your application.

 - **Security**:
-    - Logging into the server is only possible with an SSH key
+    - Logging into the server is only possible with an ssh key
     - Root login is disable
     - fail2ban is setup
     - ufw (firewall) is setup to block any ports not exposed by you